 If kissing is a natural behaviour, then surely it’s something all cultures engage in?
 Think again.

 What Is The Purpose Of A Human Kiss?
+Why Do We Kiss?

 To put it simply, we kiss to find our mate, it’s our “mate-assessment” function.
 Wlodarski’s study concluded that for human beings, kissing could be as important, if not more important, than sex.
 The investigation revealed that having a partner who is a “good kisser” encourages a higher frequency of kissing in the relationship, which, in turn, develops greater satisfaction and a superior bond.
 Kissing facilitates attachment and can be one of the critical factors in securing your connection.

-Another reason we kiss – because it feels good!
+Another reason people kiss – because it feels good!
 There are more nerve endings in your lips than any other part of the body.
 When we press them against another set of lips, it’s damn good.
 Combine that with the chemical reaction of connecting with a potential mate, and it’s no wonder we’re snogging left right and centre.